toystars/react-native-multiple-select/README.md

 ```

-The component takes 3 compulsory props - `items`, `uniqueKey` and `selectedItemsChange`.
+The component takes 3 compulsory props - `items`, `uniqueKey` and `onSelectedItemsChange`.
 Other props are optional.
 The table below explains more.

 ## Props